openstack/charm-deployment-guide/deploy-guide/source/app-manila-ganesha.rst

 overlap with the MAAS subnets.

 If dedicating a network space is not desired, it is also possible to use Ganesha over a routed network.
-Manila's IP access restrictions will still be used to secure access to Ganesha even if the network is not a Neutron managed network.
+Manila's IP access restrictions will continue to secure access to Ganesha even for a network that is not managed by Neutron.
+In order for the latter to apply, a provider network is required, and guests must be attached to that provider network.

 ..
 LINKS
 .. _deploying OpenStack: install-openstack